great-expectations/great_expectations/docs/docusaurus/docs/terms/data_context.md

 #### Configuration management

-The Data Context makes it easy to manage configuration of its own top-level components.
-It includes basic CRUD operations for all of the core components for a Great Expectations deployment (Datasources, Expectation Suites, Checkpoints) and provides access and default integrations with Data Docs, your Stores, Plugins, etc.
+A Data Context includes basic create, read, update, and delete (CRUD) operations for the core components of a Great Expectations deployment.
+This includes Datasources, Expectation Suites, and Checkpoints.
+In addition, a Data Context allows you to access and integrate Data Docs, Stores, Plugins, and so on.

 #### Component management and config storage